 You can add a new rule or exclude caching mechanisms for some particular pages from the application management section if you want.
 Open your WordPress Site > under Application Management select Application settings > Varnish Settings > Add New Rule.
 With this, you can prevent any WordPress landing page URL from the caching process by placing the page URL.

 Moreover, you can also include and exclude cookies from this section.

 Varnish Exclude & Include

-Cloudways also offers a cache plugin “Breeze” that is fully compatible with Varnish and you can directly perform some varnish operations from the plugin interface.
+Cloudways also offers a cache plugin, “Breeze,” fully compatible with Varnish to help you directly perform the Varnish operations from its interface.

 Varnish Performance Benchmarks

 Here are the load test results comparing the performance of WordPress without Varnish and WordPress with Varnish.

 Without Varnish, the average response time is a whopping 2130 ms. As seen in the graph below, the response rates suffer as more and more users access the WordPress site running without Varnish.

 With Varnish, the average response time is 633 ms. You can see in the image below, with Varnish Cache, your WordPress site is more than 3 times faster compared to without.